API Reference¶

 ) -> bool

-Verify the initialize response including PoP.
+Verify the initialize response including optional PoP.

 Parameters: